Marc has been skydiving for 10 years. He has over 3,000 skydives and 100 BASE jumps.

 If you decide to learn how to BASE jump, have the right respectful approach to this unforgivable sport and be part of something greater than yourself, here is how to start thinking about it.

 Always do it in full legality and respect your limit.
 Don’t show off.

 Find a mentor

 The entry to the sport is through skydiving (paragliding in Europe).
 However, if you go to your local dropzone shouting that you want to BASE jump, nobody will accept you as a serious student.
 They will tell you to forget about it.
 BASE jumpers are discrete, they like to keep their "secret" and they want no part in your recklessness.
 People have a good sense of first-time jumpers who don't want to take their time to learn appropriately.

 Before anything, you will need to enroll in a skydiving class.
 This will familiarize you with the free fall, the equipment, and canopy piloting.
 Once you start jumping out of planes and take this practice seriously, only then ask around for BASE jumpers.

 First jump course (FJC)

-Otherwise, people go to Twin Falls, ID, USA where it is legal to jump from the Perrine Bridge, a 400 foot high.
+Otherwise, people go to Twin Falls, ID, where it is legal to jump from the Perrine Bridge, a 400-foot high bridge over water.
 This is believed to be one of the safest objects to jump from since you can't run into a wall or structure in mid-air.
 This being said, many jumpers die each year in Twin Falls.